life-itself/artearthtech.com/content/initiatives/lifecloud.md

 ##### Life Cloud: Beyond wellbeing

+Art / Earth / Tech provided supported to Laurie Parma and Life Cloud in well-being research.

 <img src="/images/lifecloud.png">

 In the midst of highest technological advances and human tightest interconnectedness: it’s incredible that depression would be a worldwide epidemic.
 Cities are the loneliest places in the world, and an entire generation is going through a purpose crisis.
 With a lack of inspiring vision, people are not quite sure where to start amongst the many philosophies and 'ought to'.